 If you want to learn more about insect pollinators, our friends at the Pollinator Partnership have some lovely full-color printable guides to help you with identification.
 Here is a bee identification guide and another, similar, guide for swallowtail butterflies.
+Please be careful when you are looking at bees and wasps to avoid getting stung.

 Mammals and birds are also pollinators.
 For example, bats pollinate night-blooming plants.
 The long-nosed bat of the American Southwest pollinates agave plants, making tequila possible.
-Hummingbirds are some of my favorite pollinators.
-We love to watch them flitting about the garden in search of Monarda (bee balm) and runner beans.

 No comments: